Alaamohamed123795/fitstyle-ai/README.md

 # FitStyle AI 👗✨

-> An AI-powered fashion styling platform that helps shoppers find personalized outfit recommendations based on occasion, body type, and personal style — powered by Google Gemini AI and Firebase.
+> An AI-powered fashion styling platform that helps shoppers find personalized outfit recommendations based on occasion, body type, and personal style — powered by a multi-model AI pipeline (Qwen2.5-VL, Google Gemma, Groq/Llama, and Kolors) and Firebase.

 ---